codingbbq/codingbbq.github.io/_posts/2019-02-26-Git-Cherry-Pick-PR.markdown

 title:  "Git - Pull Request a Cherry Pick to a different branch in same repository"
 date:   2019-02-18 12:10:42 +0530
 categories: Github
+excerpt : Git makes life of developer super productive.
+If we have to maintain two branches and sometimes we need the same code from one branch to be put in another branch, cherry-pick is your goto command.
 ---

 We use github extensively at work.
 Recently I encountered a scenario that taught me how robust github is and so, this post.